-You can dig up plantains to get rid of them organically—the roots are relatively shallow, although this.
+You can dig up plantains to get rid of them organically; the roots are relatively shallow.
 However, this is a perennial weed, and any portion of the roots that aren't pulled will regenerate.

 04 of 09

-Unlike some of the other examples on this list, Ambrosia artemisiifolia does not have a taproot, so weeding is easy: just pull it up.
-Ragweed thrives in poor soil, so keeping your lawn healthy and well fed will also discourage ragweed.
+Unlike some of the other examples on this list, A. artemisiifolia does not have a taproot, so weeding is easy.
+Just pull it up.
+Ragweed thrives in poor soil, so keeping your lawn healthy and well-fed will also discourage ragweed.

 05 of 09

 As a lawn weed, purslane is a prolific seed producer.
 A chemical control regimen will address the issue at both ends: with a pre-emergent herbicide (such as dithiopyr) and a post-emergent herbicide (such as 2,4-D).
 Persistence is required.

 06 of 09